-Today, there are hundreds of gas-fuelled generators on the market, but what is the best solar generator for your RV?
+Today, there are hundreds of gas-fueled generators on the market, but what is the best solar generator for your RV?

-The best solar generator for your RV has high battery capacity, over 2000 charge cycles, a high watt inverter (pure sine wave), attachable PV panels, is portable, compact, and fully recharges in less than 6 hours.
+The best solar generator for your RV has a high battery capacity, over 2000 charge cycles, a high-watt inverter (pure sine wave), attachable PV panels, is portable, compact, and can be fully recharged in less than 6 hours.

 WHAT IS THE BEST SOLAR GENERATOR FOR MY RV?

 We have already touched base on some of the most important factors for you to consider when buying a solar generator for your RV.